 Meal plan fees are charged per semester.
-If a student leaves the meal plan during the semester a refund will be given of the amount remaining after the Friday noon meal of the week you are removed from the meal plan plus the equivalent of an additional week administration fee.
+If a student leaves the residence and thus leave the meal plan during the semester a refund will be given of the amount remaining after the Friday noon meal of the week you are removed from the meal plan plus the equivalent of an additional week administration fee.